-Halfway houses are dorm-like government-funded facilities that offer medical, rehabilitative, and social support for those checked in.
+Halfway houses are dorm-like government-funded facilities that offer medical, rehabilitative, and social support for those checking in.
 They usually partner with correctional facilities to provide ongoing care for the formerly incarcerated, and admission may be either voluntary or court-ordered.
 Those in halfway houses receive formal treatment services for their addiction and stay for a limited, often predetermined time.

 On the other hand, sober living homes are privately funded facilities with more flexible residential arrangements.
-A resident of a sober living home can stay in the substance-free environment as long as they like, provided that they pay rent.
-Unlike halfway houses, sober living homes usually only require attendance to 12-step programs.
+A resident of a sober living home can stay in a substance-free environment as long as they like, provided that they pay rent.
+Unlike halfway houses, sober living homes usually only require attendance in 12-step programs.
 Many of these, however, can link residents to facilities offering formal medical treatment for addiction.

 Faith-Based Drug and Alcohol Rehab

 Some struggling with addiction can also look for faith-based drug and alcohol rehabilitation treatments within their church or other religious denomination.
 Some religious groups already have existing ministries to serve those recovering from drug or alcohol addiction.

 To those for whom religion and spirituality are important, the faith-based approach can be extremely effective in addiction recovery.
 Faith-based drug and alcohol rehab can combine formal treatment with spiritual counseling and community building.
 This can endow a recovering patient with a renewed sense of purpose and goal to better themselves and others in their religious community.